OriOri-CCP7/oriori/README.md

 * * *
 ![Updated](https://img.shields.io/static/v1?label=updated&message=June%2024th%202023&color=388E3C&style=flat-square)

-## Project Description ##
+## Project's Description ##
+四季折々 'しきおりおり' - ORIORI

+What is Oriori?
-oriori is a tracking tool for seasonal and regional goods in Japan.
+Oriori is a tracking tool for seasonal and regional goods in Japan.
+Japanese phrase <i>shikioriori</i>, meaning <i>‘from season to season’</i>

+Why use Oriori?
+Did you ever wondered what different seasonal products are there, when are they available, are they available on your near-by neightbourhood area?
+Did you ever have some seasonal products that you wanted to share with your friends?
+Have you planed on going further away from your home town and look for some seasonal products that is only available on a particular area?
+Look no further, we got you covered!

+---

 ### Index ###
 * Go to section